 and the first super-adiabatic correction

 where $R_F(\lambda)$ denotes the reduced resolvent $(H_F-\lambda)^{-1}P_0^\perp$ of the eigenband $\lambda$.
 The expansion is accurate to order $\eps^3$ in the sense that

 for a sufficiently regular function $\chi\in \mathscr{C}^\infty_0\big((-\infty, \Lambda], [0,1]\big)$.
-A proof of this statement can be found in~\cite[section 2.2.1]{Lam}.
+A proof of this statement can be found in~\cite[Section 2.2.1]{Lam}.
 Here we will not give the details of this proof, but the form of the expansion will become clear from the construction of $P_\eps$.

 We may observe here that $\mathcal{M}$ is a fourth-order differential operator, which is the reason why energy cut-offs were needed in the statements of all the previous theorems.
 This also suggests that at small energies the super-adiabatic corrections might be of less importance and the adiabatic operator $H_\mathrm{a}$ already provides a good description.
-This is true under some additional assumptions on $H_1$ (see section~\ref{sect:low}, condition~\ref{cond:low}).
-Our main results on the spectrum at energies of order $\eps^\alpha$ above $\Lambda_0:=\inf_{x\in B} \lambda_0(x)$ are (the precise statements are given in section~\ref{sect:low}): \begin{enumerate} \item $\dist\big(\sigma(H)\cap (-\infty, \Lambda_0 + C\eps^\alpha],\sigma(H_\mathrm{a})\cap (-\infty, \Lambda_0 + C\eps^\alpha]\big)=\mathcal{O}(\eps^{2+\alpha/2})$. \item If $H_\mathrm{a}$ has $K+1$ eigenvalues $\mu_0< \mu_1\leq \dots\leq \mu_K < C\eps^\alpha$ below the essential spectrum, then the bottom of $\sigma(H)$ also consists of eigenvalues $\lambda_0<\lambda_1\leq \dots\leq \lambda_K$ and for $0\leq j\leq K$:
+This is true under some additional assumptions on $H_1$ (see Section~\ref{sect:low}, Condition~\ref{cond:low}).
+Our main results on the spectrum at energies of order $\eps^\alpha$ above $\Lambda_0:=\inf_{x\in B} \lambda_0(x)$ are (the precise statements are given in Section~\ref{sect:low}): \begin{enumerate} \item $\dist\big(\sigma(H)\cap (-\infty, \Lambda_0 + C\eps^\alpha],\sigma(H_\mathrm{a})\cap (-\infty, \Lambda_0 + C\eps^\alpha]\big)=\mathcal{O}(\eps^{2+\alpha/2})$. \item If $H_\mathrm{a}$ has $K+1$ eigenvalues $\mu_0< \mu_1\leq \dots\leq \mu_K < C\eps^\alpha$ below the essential spectrum, then the bottom of $\sigma(H)$ also consists of eigenvalues $\lambda_0<\lambda_1\leq \dots\leq \lambda_K$ and for $0\leq j\leq K$:

 \end{enumerate} The result on low lying eigenvalues is relevant also if $B$ is not compact, as it has been stressed in the literature~\cite{BGRSweakly, CEKtop, CDFK, DEbound, GoJa, Gru, LiLu2} that such eigenvalues exist in interesting applications.
-In section~\ref{sect:low} we will also derive some results on the approximation of eigenfunctions that are relevant for the application to nodal sets~\cite{LaNod}.
-There we will show, for certain low lying eigenvalues, that the behaviour of the nodal set is essentially determined by the nodal set of the eigenfunction of $H_\mathrm{a}$ with the corresponding eigenvalue.
+In Section~\ref{sect:low} we will also derive some results on the approximation of eigenfunctions.
+These are relevant for the application to nodal sets~\cite{LaNod} where it is shown that, for certain low lying eigenvalues, the behaviour of the nodal set is essentially determined by the nodal set of the eigenfunction of $H_\mathrm{a}$ with the corresponding eigenvalue.